Efficient Long-Text Understanding with Short-Text Models

 \subsection{Results}

 Tab.~\ref{tab:main_results} reports results over \SCROLLS{} development and test sets.
-Taking short-range pretrained LMs like BART and T5 and casting them into \sled{}'s framework allows them to process long documents effectively, improving the average \SCROLLS{} score by 5.3-7 points.
-Examining \bartbase{}-\sled{}, we see a large improvement compared to LED$_{\mathtt{base}}^\mathcal{L}$ (29.2$\rightarrow$35.3), and competitive performance on multiple tasks compared to LongT5$_{\mathtt{base}}$ and UL2.
-Moreover, adding \sled{} to \bartlarge{} results in a high-performing model with results that are similar to LongT5$_{\mathtt{base}}$ and UL2 (less than one point difference on the average \SCROLLS{} score), despite UL2's large parameter count (50x larger), and with no need for expensive pretraining geared towards long-range tasks. \bartlarge{}-\sled{}'s performance is moderately lower than the larger LongT5 models.
+Taking short-range pretrained LMs like BART and T5 and casting them into \sled{}'s framework allows them to process long documents effectively, improving the average \SCROLLS{} score by 4.8-7 points.
+Examining \bartbase{}-\sled{}, we see a large improvement compared to \ledbase{} (33.6$\rightarrow$35.4), and competitive performance on multiple tasks compared to LongT5$_{\mathtt{base}}$ and UL2.
+Moreover, adding \sled{} to \bartlarge{} results in a high-performing model with results that are comparable to LongT5$_{\mathtt{base}}$ and outperforming UL2, despite UL2's large parameter count (50x larger), and with no need for expensive pretraining geared towards long-range tasks. \bartlarge{}-\sled{}'s performance is moderately lower than the larger LongT5 models.

 Barring QuALITY, \sled{} significantly improves performance across all tasks compared to the corresponding backbone models.
 All summarization datasets (GovReport, SummScreenFD and QMSum) show impressive gains of up to 35\% compared to their baseline scores, across all metrics (Rouge-1/Rouge-2/Rouge-L \cite{Lin2004ROUGEAP}) and for all three backbone models.
 Similarly, on ContractNLI \cite{koreeda-manning-2021-contractnli-dataset} we see large relative improvements.
 As the performance of the baseline models was already high, this boost in performance is even more significant.
 Finally, the QA datasets Qasper and NarrativeQA show the largest gains, improving by an average of 60\%.